bboudre/SC-Project-Site/problem.md

 ## ★Future Work★ [May 2023]
-To keep the integrity of documentation this notice is posted as an overiew of changes made and features not implemented.
+To keep the integrity of documentation this notice is posted as an overiew of features not implemented.

 * Switch from a local search on MapKit to a custom annotation search.
     * database for campus buildings' closest parking lots based on permit type